cody-joe-gilbert/SU19SparkClass/README.md

 * Jeremy: Ensure all code is moved into the applicable folders and a desciption is included in the README
 * Fang: Ensure all code is moved into the applicable folders and a desciption is included in theREADME
 * Fang: Include the applicable writeup to the Flask app in the /app_code section.
 I've included some of the steps already from the website folder README and I've added files I could think of.
-* Jeremy: Ensure all HDFS data is correctly listed
 * Fang: Ensure all HDFS data is correctly listed
 * Fang: Add screenshots of app working to /screenshots
 * Jeremy: Add testing code to the /test_code folder (optional)